 - blurred vision

-Pregnant women who suddenly experience these symptoms should consider the possibility of diabetes.
+Pregnant people who suddenly experience these symptoms should consider the possibility of diabetes.

-The placenta releases hormones during pregnancy that can make it more difficult for the body to control blood sugar.
-Without treatment, gestational diabetes can cause a range of pregnancy complications.
+The placenta releases hormones during pregnancy that can make it more difficult for the body to manage blood sugar.
+Without treatment, gestational diabetes can cause

-Diabetes is the seventh leading cause of death in the United States, and the disease can lead to a host of complications.
+According to the American Diabetes Association, diabetes is the seventh leading cause of death in the United States, and the disease can lead to a host of complications.

 - cardiovascular problems, such as stroke, heart attack, and blood clots